Belper: History

 The town's name is thought to be a corruption of Beaurepaire – meaning beautiful retreat – the name given to a hunting lodge, the first record of which being in a charter of 1231.
 This would have been the property of Edmund Crouchback, 1st Earl of Lancaster who died in 1296, the record of his estate mentioning "a capital mansion".
 The chapel built at that time still exists.
 Originally consecrated in 1250 as the Chapel of St Thomas, it was rededicated to St John during the reign of King Henry VIII.
-St John's Chapel is still in use today and is thought to be the oldest building still standing in Belper.
+St John's Chapel is still in use today and is thought to be the oldest building still standing in Belper though it is now used for council meetings rather than church services.

 The coal deposits of Derbyshire are frequently associated with ironstone within the clay substrate.
 Initially obtained from surface workings, it would later have been mined in shallow bell pits.
 It is thought that this was important for the de Ferrers family, who were ironmasters in Normandy.
 By the reign of Henry VIII Belper had grown to a substantial size.
 It is recorded that in 1609 fifty-one people died of plague.
 However, in a Parliamentary Commissioners' report of 1650 regarding Duffield and its chapelries, Belper is described as "a hamlet appertaining to Duffield".

 From at least the 13th century there were forges in the Belper and Duffield areas and iron-working became a major source of income, particularly nail making.
 By the end of the 18th century there were around 500 workshops in the town supplying nails to the newly built textile mills.
 The workshops were eventually superseded by machinery during the 19th century.
 Some of the nail-makers' houses are still in existence and form part of local tours of the town.

 The industrialist Jedediah Strutt, a partner of Richard Arkwright, built a water-powered cotton mill in Belper in the late 18th century: the second in the world at the time.
 With the expansion of the textile industry Belper became one of the first mill towns.
 In 1784 Strutt built the North Mill and, across the road, the West Mill.
 In 1803 the North Mill was burnt down and replaced by a new structure designed to be fireproof.
 Further extensions followed, culminating in the East Mill in 1913 – a present-day Belper landmark.
 Although no longer used to manufacture textiles the mill still derives electricity from the river, using turbine-driven generators.